 What is a Software Agreement?

-A software agreement is a document that legally binds two or more parties over the provision of software products and/or the execution of software-related services.
+A software agreement is a document that legally binds two parties over the provision of software products and/or the execution of software-related services.
 This type of agreement has multiple subtypes depending on the specific kind of arrangement agreed upon by the contracting parties.

 For example, a software maintenance agreement is made when one party agrees to fix or manage the software needs of another company.
 A software product licensing agreement is another type of software agreement that comes with the use of specific software.
-Software tools like the Microsoft Office and Adobe Creative Suite will require the creation of the corresponding agreement.
+Software tools like the Microsoft Office and Adobe Creative Suite will require in the creation of the corresponding agreement.
 In Adobe’s case, it is called an Adobe Software Agreement.

-How to Write a Software Agreement
+How to Write a Software Agreement?

 1. Know What Type of Agreement You Need